The Programmes focus on specific clinical service areas, such as:

 The programme has established a Nurse Interest Group: Acute Services - a network of 42 nurse representatives from all 34 acute hospitals that care for older people.
 This group is currently promoting the model of care at local level and examining how services might be re-organised to implement it within existing resources.

-The programme is developing a Comprehensive Geriatric Assessment (CGA) to guide healthcare professionals on the multidisciplinary assessment and management of older people.
+The programme has developed a Comprehensive Geriatric Assessment (CGA) to guide healthcare professionals on the multidisciplinary assessment and management of older people.

 The programme has developed a national model of care for paediatrics and neonatology, which is undergoing the final approval stages.